License GuideSOC 11-9171

 Read more

-You'll take a two-part exam.
-The first section covers funeral service management practices across all states.
-The second tests your knowledge of your state's specific laws and regulations.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll schedule your test through their platforms and take it at a testing center.
-Pass rates vary by state, but you typically need to score 75% or higher to pass each section.
-Check your state's funeral board website for exact score requirements and exam details.
+You'll face a two-part exam structure.
+The national portion tests your knowledge of funeral service fundamentals and practices.
+The state-law portion covers regulations specific to your location.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll schedule your test through their systems and take it at a designated testing center.
+Pass rates vary by state, but you typically need to score 75% or higher on each section to pass.
+Check with your state's licensing board for exact score requirements and retake policies.

 Renewal